Harshamanipi/slayer2/README.md

 # Sample Video -

-The sample Video used for this project is obtained from the [University of Oxford - Active Vision](http://www.robots.ox.ac.uk/ActiveVision/)
+The sample Video used for this project is obtained by Aquel anwar